-Feb 2010 Update: Because of a malicious third party website illegally harvesting MP3s from all over the internet, and in turn trying to sell our hour long MP3s as ringtones through that website that scams ringtone buyers, we have been forced to remove this episode from our website by Robert Picardo’s organization.
+Feb 2010 Update: Because of a malicious third party website illegally harvesting MP3s from all over the internet, and in turn trying to sell our hour long MP3s as ringtones through said website that scams ringtone buyers, we have been forced to remove this episode from our website by Robert Picardo’s organization.

 Next (and oh yeah, SPOILER ALERT), Ridley Scott tells ALL in the announcement for the anniversary re-release of “Blade Runner” on DVD later this year.
 We tell you all the goodies to expect on this one… including a big shocker, and some scenes that were reshot.